ballerina-platform/nballerina/NOTES.md

 Case 1 is the same as without rest type.
 Case 2 just requires diff(Srest,Trest) to be non-empty.

+### Open records

+These work quite similarly to rest type for tuples, except that keys are strings rather than integers.

 ## Not yet done

-### Open records

-These are handled in the Castagna paper, so should not be too difficult.

 ### Optional fields